juniorohanyere/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 4-empty script creates an empty file called hello The 5-execute script adds execute permission to the owner of the file hello The 6-multiple_permissions script adds execute permisssion to the owner and the group owner, and read permission to others, to the file hello
+The 7-everybody script adds executiion permission to all users, to the file hello